Police probing report of explosive in truck near Capitol | Law-Order

 Police probing report of explosive in truck near Capitol

-Police were investigating a report Thursday of a possible explosive device in a pickup truck outside the Library of Congress on Capitol Hill and have evacuated the area around the building, two law enforcement officials told The Associated Press.U.S.
-Capitol Police said officers were responding to a suspicious vehicle near the Library of Congress.
+Police were investigating a report Thursday of a possible explosive device in a pickup truck outside the Library of Congress on Capitol Hill and have evacuated multiple buildings on the sprawling Capitol complex, two law enforcement officials told The Associated Press.U.S.
+Capitol Police said officers were responding to a suspicious vehicle near the Library of Congress, and that it was an active bomb threat investigation.
 The building is near the Capitol and the Supreme Court.

 - Country: